worldmaking/digm5010/index.md

 https://codepen.io/grrrwaaa/pen/OPMRaqv?editors=0010

 To complete the Yellowtail reproduction I'd like to add sound -- so that's our next focus topic.
+But before we jump in -- how would *you* sonify it?
+- We can have many paths - do they all make sound?
+- Should it sound continuously?
+- What kinds of **movements** map well to changes of sound?
+What about **speed**?
+- Does **position** matter?
+Should we only hear the nearest to the mouse?
+- If it has color, what do we map that to?
+- Should we connect it to a rhythm?
+- What kinds of things would maximize expression?
+- Should we modify behaviour in some ways that we suggested before (e.g. paths mutating, decaying, reacting to each other, etc.?)

 ## Digital Audio and Sound Synthesis